WabbitPerson2505/emergency_waitlist/README.md

 **Warning this app was setup on windows therefore the files within public are important, especially the php.ini file.
 If you wish to run on another operating system then the setup might differ.**

+**[scripts](/db/script.txt) contains the commands for but we do not know the developer installation environment and any previous setup therefore we recommend to adapt the commands especially the relative/absolute paths of the files.**

 This is a simple web app to manage the triage of a hospital.

 **Note there might be some discrepancy with the wait time since the PostgreSQL server is datetime is saved on local time while datetime in php it is calculated on a different time (unix) therefore there will be some difference with the time and the calculations.**

+**The _config.php file contains the configurations to access and query the PostgreSQL database.
+Since setup is different from environment to environment and from user to user then it is recommended you change these settings when you**

 ## Requirements
 You will need these: